spence998/Tweet-Sentiment-Predictor/README.md

     10a-c) Testing the model using a dataset downloaded from kaggle.
 The probability  on both the positive and negative are used in conjunction with a set of score rules to predict the outcome of the model.

-    The final predictions can be found in the file Outcome.csv

-    The model predicts the sentiments with an accuracy of 54%.

 ##############################################################